Insect-inspired Visual Point-goal Navigation

 \subsubsection{Ablation Studies}

-To examine the contributions of the three pathways, odometry (I), collision (II), and vision (III), of the insect-inspired model (Fig. \ref{fig:model-overview}A), we conducted ablation studies by removing firstly the vision pathway (producing the `odometry-collision model') and subsequently the collision pathway (producing the `odometry-only model', called `Goal-follower' in \cite{savva2019habitat, mishkin2019benchmarking, wijmans2019dd}).
-Note that ablation of the collision pathway only would effectively disable the vision pathway, as the MB learning had to be triggered by collisions, making the potential `odometry-vision model' behaviourally equivalent to the odometry-only model.
-Further, the ablation of the odometry pathway would produce random exploration, similar to the `Random' model reported in \cite{savva2019habitat}, which yielded performance as poor as \(\text{SR}=0.03\).
-Hence the odometry-only and odometry-collision models are the only relevant ablations to test.
+To examine the contributions of the three neural pathways, odometry, collision, and vision, of our model (`I', `II', and `III' in Fig. \ref{fig:model-overview}A), we conducted ablation studies by removing firstly the vision pathway (producing the `odometry-collision model') and subsequently the collision pathway (producing the `odometry-only model', called `Goal-follower' in \citet{savva2019habitat, mishkin2019benchmarking, wijmans2019dd}).
+Note the ablation of the collision pathway only would effectively disable the vision pathway, as the MB learning had to be triggered by collisions, making the potential `odometry-vision model' behaviourally equivalent to the odometry-only model.
+Further, the ablation of the odometry pathway only would produce random exploration, similar to the `Random' model reported in \citet{savva2019habitat}, which yielded performance as poor as \(\text{SR}=0.03\).
+Hence the odometry-only (A1) and odometry-collision (A2) models are the only relevant ablations to test.